huichangs/ROS2_PX4_position_control_example/README.md

 ## Overview
 This tutorial explains at a basic level how to use ROS2 and PX4 in order to control a simulated UAV's velocity with keyboard controls.
 The goal is to create a simple example that a complete beginner can follow and understand, even with no ROS2 or PX4 experience.

-This repo is a derivative of Jaeyoung Lim's Offboard example
+This repo is a derivative of Jaeyoung Lim and ARK-Electronics's Offboard example

 https://github.com/Jaeyoung-Lim/px4-offboard